-Dental Crowns – Simpsonville, SC
+Dental Crowns Simpsonville

 Seamlessly Restoring Damaged Teeth for Flawless Smiles

-If you have been told you need a dental crown or bridge, you can look forward to a sturdy, attractive restoration when you visit the team at Tylan Creek Family Dentistry.
+Dental crowns are a common restorative procedure.
+Also known as a “cap,” this restoration can strengthen a weak tooth, restore a decayed tooth, and enhance the appearance of an aesthetically flawed front tooth.
+If you have been told you need a dental crown, you can look forward to a sturdy, attractive restoration when you visit the team at Tylan Creek Family Dentistry.
 Keep reading to learn more about dental crowns in Simpsonville, SC.

-What Is a Dental Crown?
+What is a Dental Crown?

 A crown is a covering that restores or enhances the form and/or function of a damaged tooth.
 It is securely bonded over a tooth that has been reshaped to make room for the restoration.